OFFICE OF MEDICAL STUDENT RESEARCH

-- A curriculum vitae or resume describing schools attended, previous job experience, and relevant accomplishments
+- A resume describing schools attended, previous job experience, and relevant accomplishments

-D. DEADLINE FOR APPLICATION - Candidates can apply online.
-The deadline is February 1st
+D. Deadline - Candidates can apply online.
+The deadline is February 1st each year

 MD, PhD PROGRAM - There is also an MD/PhD training program at LSUHSC.
 The traditional course for the program is the first two years of medical school followed by 3-5 years in graduate school to complete the Ph.D.
 Students then return to the 3rd and 4th years of medical school to complete the the MD degree.
 Students are provided a tuition waiver for the first two years of medical school through the school of medicine.
 During the graduate school portion of the program, students receive both a tuition waiver and a stipend, through the department in which they complete their dissertation research.
 Information on the program:

 HONORS PROGRAM – Students who have performed well academically during the 1st year of medical school and are interested in continuing their summer research, are invited to join the Honors Program.
 Their research is performed during available time in the 2nd and 3rd years of medical school.
 In their 4th year, students write a research thesis and will graduate with "Honors in Research".